thompsian/buy-list-app/README.md

 * Initialized with create-react-app.
 React version 17.0.2

-* bootstrap
+* bootstrap version 5.1.3

-* react-router-dom
+* react-router-dom version 6.2.1

-* styled-components
+* styled-components version 5.3.3

 ### Branches are the planned stages of development: